RobotTrick/WhatsApp-API-Bot/README.md

 # WhatsApp API Bot

-### Telegram bot to create messages links to WhatsApp chats.
+### Telegram bot to create direct links with pre-filled text for WhatsApp Chats

 > You can check our bot [here](https://t.me/WhatsAppAPIbot).